Vandy stuns No. 6 Tennessee on Lawrence's buzzer-beating 3

 Vescovi and Tyreke Key each had 14 to lead Tennessee.
 Olivier Nkamhoua and Julian Phillips added 10 apiece.

-Tennessee led 34-32 at halftime setting up a thrilling finish.
-The teams swapping the lead 15 times with nine ties for the game.
+Tennessee led 34-32 at halftime setting up a thrilling finish in a game that featured 15 lead changes and nine ties.

 BIG PICTURE